-Unless you have leads knocking down your agency’s doors, are so overwhelmed by enquiries and have your hands absolutely full, you will want to convert every lead that comes your way to quickly convert into a paying customer.
-What’s the first step to do that quickly?
-A quick, superfast proposal.
+Unless you have leads knocking down your company’s doors, are so overwhelmed by enquiries and have your hands absolutely full, you will want to convert every lead that comes your way quickly into a paying customer.
+This is what you need to succeed at converting leads into paying customers!
+And what’s the first step to do that quickly?
+A quick, superfast PPC proposal.

 What Does A Superfast Proposal Convey?